spotinst/help/src/docs/administration/identity-providers/scim.md

 ## Prerequisites
 * Admin access to your Okta organization.
-* Admin access to your Spot account.
+* Admin access to your Spot organization.
 * A [permanent access token](https://docs.spot.io/administration/api/create-api-token).

 ## Step 1: Add Spot to Okta